CelalTEMIZ/8080-Cpu-Emulation-and-Simple-Operating-System/README.md

 Use the simple assembler at , http://asdasd.rpg.fi/~svo/i8080/ which helps a lot in writing the assembly code.
 You can directly download the executable .com file from this site with some browsers.

+The project folder contains Makefile to compilation

+# Compilation and Running

+make buildemulator
+./emulator comFile debugOption